andressabertolini/frontpedia/ReactJS/Create a page navigation with routes.md

 export default Navigation;
 ```

+> [!NOTE]
+> NavLink is imported in {} because it's a named export

+> [!NOTE]
+> Exact ensures that the "Home" link will only be activated when the URL is exactly "https://yoursite.com/", and not on URLs that contain the path / followed by other subroutes (such as /about or /contact).
+Without exact, the NavLink to "Home" would be activated on any URL that starts with /, which would cause the link to not activate correctly on internal pages.

-And the other components will be the pages, create the “pages” folder inside the “src” folder.
+The other components will be the pages, create the “pages” folder inside the “src” folder.
 Create the files “Home.js”, “About.js” and “Contact.js” inside this folder

 Home.js
 ```